 *Last day to add a course in both fall and spring is the end of the 4th week of classes.
 It is always a Tuesday as classes begin on Wednesday.

 Most students do not preregister for BIOL 1950/1960, but add the course close to the start of the semester when the project will begin.

 - Projects may be sponsored by faculty of the Division of Biology and Medicine, either campus “basic science” or hospital-based “clinical.”

 - BIOL 1950/1960 projects may be used as general elective courses, even for non-science or non-Biology concentrators.

 Use of projects toward concentration programs must be consistent with the goals of the program.
 For example, in order to carry credit in Biology, projects must be of a substantial biological nature.
 However, projects dealing with medical sociology, human behavior, epidemiology or clinical issues may be suitable for programs in Human Biology.
 In all cases, approval for concentration credit is given by the concentration advisor or Dean Katherine F. Smith in the Office of Biology Undergraduate Education.

 - Projects are usually based on aspects of ongoing faculty research, but will be conducted by the student, and have a substantial intellectual content.

-- Conflicts arising between sponsor and student can be mediated by Dean Thompson.
+- Conflicts arising between sponsor and student can be mediated by Dean Smith.

 II.
 STUDENT GUIDELINES (Steps to Register for BIOL 1950/1960)